vrusinov/gmsite/posts/2020/setting-up-single-node-ceph-cluster-for-kubernetes.md

 I only had my poor server-laptop and no virtual block device providers.
 So I had to build my own virtual block devices or filesystems.

 Here we have Gluster, EdgeFS and Ceph.
-The latter seemed to be the most interesting to me (and most familiar as I work with- and was even SRE for a [very similar system](https://www.systutorials.com/colossus-successor-to-google-file-system-gfs/)).
+The latter seemed to be the most interesting to me (and most familiar - many moons ago I was an SRE for a [very similar system](https://www.systutorials.com/colossus-successor-to-google-file-system-gfs/)).

 # Planning Ceph installation

 I had the single node with 3 different devices to play with.
-The node is just an old laptop that I use as a hope server.
+The node is just an old laptop that I use as a home server.
 It has:

 *   tiny 20G SSD, where the system is installed, mounted as /
-*   larger (but slower) HDD, mounted at /data
+*   larger (but slower) HDD
-*   even larger (and even slower) USB-HDD, mounted at /mnt/usb-hdd/
+*   even larger (and even slower) USB-HDD

-All of this devices were already partitioned with ext4 filesystems created, and they already had some files on them (which I did not want to remove).

-Normally, for Ceph we'd need at least 3 different nodes with at least one storage device on each one.
-However it is possible to configure Ceph's [CRUSH](https://docs.ceph.com/docs/jewel/rados/operations/crush-map/) to accept single node.
+By default Ceph requires at least 3 different nodes with at least one storage device each.
+However it is possible to configure Ceph's [CRUSH](https://docs.ceph.com/docs/jewel/rados/operations/crush-map/) to accept a single node.

-I'd use replicated bucket with min_size and max_size of 2.
+Thus I'd use replicated bucket with min_size of 2.
 So each piece of data will be stored at least 2 times on two different devices.
 This way I won't lose any data if one of the storage devices fails.
-It will however won't accept new writes before I add more storage devices (as 20G SSD is likely won't be usable due to its size).
-And of course nothing will work if my "server" crashes.
+And of course I'd lose everything if the whole laptop dies.
+This is OK for a home system, and I may add more hardware in the future.

 # Deploying Ceph

-There seems to be generally two ways to deploy Ceph:
+There seems to be two ways of deploying Ceph:

-1. Deploy manually outside of Kubernetes (installing via OS packages)
+1. Manually outside of Kubernetes (installing via OS packages)
-2. Deploy on top of Kubernetes.
+2. On top of Kubernetes.

-For option 2 there are solutions like [Rook](https://rook.io/).
-Rook is a Kubernetes Operator and it essentially a set of tools which make it easier to deploy and manage Ceph and a few other storage systems on top of Kubernetes.
+For option 2 [Rook](https://rook.io/) is the most popular solution.
+Rook is a Kubernetes Operator - essentially a set of tools which make it easier to deploy and manage Ceph and other storage systems on top of Kubernetes.

 ## Creating Rook manifest